Marie-Louise Marmette: Literary career

 Marmette contributed to general publications, in particular: Le Temps d'Ottawa, Le Pays de Montréal, Le Courrier de Montmagny, and Le Soleil.
 However, she never published a book.
 She also wrote literary chronicles, biographies, short stories, tales, poetry, and essays on a variety of topics including current affairs.

 She also wrote about the state of national literature and the advent of feminism, which she considered to be one of the most serious undertakings of humanity.
 Her writing on this subject appeared in the October 1913 edition of Pour Vous mesdames.
 An admirer of French women's courage in this struggle, she wrote in June 1916, "A people magnified by such women will never be defeated."
 In a daily newspaper column for the newspaper La Presse of January 18, 1919, writing on women's suffrage, she claimed voting as a right for women, as well as its free use.

 Marmette also demonstrated an interest in current affairs, especially World War I (in which her three sons signed up as volunteers), publishing a column "War Pages" in the magazine Pour Vous Mesdames in October 1914, and later columns in La Bonne Parole in February, March, May, and June 1916.

 Following the death of Marie-Louise in 1928, her daughter Marguerite collected nearly thirty examples of her writings and published them in 1931 in Montreal under the title Figures et Paysages.
 This posthumous publication, heralded as the first of four, aimed to pay her mother a tribute; however, there was no follow-up to it.

 Family

 In the summer of 1892, in Ottawa, Marmette married Donat Brodeur, a lawyer.
-They settled in Montreal and have eight children.
+They settled in Montreal and had eight children.

+She died in Montreal on May 2, 1928.